oscarpolanco/node_react_fullstack/sections_text/README.md

 - This request has a cookie with user id equal to `123`:
   The `id:123` is just an example following the previews URLs examples.
 Now all the request that the user makes will have this cookie with some of his information.

+### Passport overview

+To create the authentication flow with `Google` we are gonna be using a library called `Passport js`.
+This library is going to handle from `Forward user's request to Google` to `Google sees the code in the URL, replies with details about this user` (see the preview topic about the authentication flow).
+There are 2 things you need to be aware when you are using `Passport js`:

+- First `passport` doesn't automate the complete auth process that is why we need to add some code in specific parts to get the auth process complete working.
+This will give you the feeling that you don't understand the complete auth process and just adding some code of things that you don't have a clear view.
+- The second one is that sometimes we don't get how the library is structure because you don't only install 1 library at least you need to install 2 libraries to get this to work.

+#### Passport library component

+- `passport`:
+  Is the core library is a set of very general functions, objects, and helpers that make authentication work nicely inside of `express`
+- `passport strategy`: To set authentication for a very specific provider.
+For each provider that you need to authenticate you will use a `strategy` for each one.